deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

 ## How do I create a hybrid cluster?

-A hybrid cluster combines bare-metal and openstack nodes.
+A hybrid cluster combines bare metal and openstack nodes.
 To create such a cluster, you need an L2 network between all nodes of the cluster.

 1. Delete flannel from kube-system: `kubectl -n kube-system delete ds flannel-ds`;
 2. Enable and [configure](configuration.html#параметры) the module.